atsign-foundation/docs.atsign.com/content_dev/docs/tutorials/at-dude/2_model.md

 ...
 ```

-This method converts the json received from the @platform to the `DudeModel()` class.
+This method converts the json received from the atPlatform to the `DudeModel()` class.

 ##### To Json